MicrosoftDocs/cpp-docs/docs/standard-library/nonexistent-local-time.md

 ## Remarks

 During the transition from standard time to daylight saving time in the spring, clocks effectively lose an hour.
 This can be confusing because doesn't the transition to daylight saving time mean gaining an hour?
 By "springing forward" an hour, the hour following the transition is effectively removed.
 Consider the change to daylight saving time in New York, which happens on the second Sunday in March at 2am.
 At 2am, the clock transitions to daylight savings time and now reads 3:00am.
-If the `local_time` being converted is 2:30am, for example, that time is during the period that was "removed" when the clock advanced past it, and so is "nonexistent".
+If the `local_time` being converted is 2:30am, for example, that time is during the period that was "removed" and so is "nonexistent".

 The following example demonstrates a nonexistent time conversion error.
 In this example, daylight saving time in New York starts at 2:00am.
 The time being converted is 2:30am.
-That's during the hour that is removed during the transition from standard time to daylight saving time.
+That's during the hour that is removed because the transition from standard time to daylight saving time.
 So, a `nonexistent_local_time` exception is thrown.

 ## Example: `nonexistent_local_time`